daisy-model/tools/README.md

 # Tools for the Daisy project

 - Data conversion
-   * [data-conversion/hip](HIP) - Tools for working with data from [https://hip.dataforsyningen.dk/pages/about.html](Hydrologisk Informations- og Prognosesystem).
+   * [HIP](data-conversion/hip) - Tools for working with data from [Hydrologisk Informations- og Prognosesystem](https://hip.dataforsyningen.dk/pages/about.html).